 One of his most devoted followers was a woman named Clare who exposed and challenged assumptions that had been handed down for generations.
 Today, Clare serves as a role model for St. Bonaventure students and faculty members.

-In our Clare College core curriculum all first-year undergraduate students analyze their world through different disciplines.
+Through our General Education curriculum, first-year undergraduate students analyze their world through different disciplines.
 By studying, for example, the ways mythology and science, politics and the arts converge to create our own society, St. Bonaventure students develop the critical ability to examine the beliefs and assumptions that shape their lives today.

 Franciscans live their lives focused on God through a life of service and poverty.
 It's no wonder the Franciscans who call St. Bonaventure "home" have such a strong influence on our students' lives.